How CEOs can make mental flexibility a valuable asset

 CEOs must make major decisions about the future under conditions of persistent uncertainty.
-Therefore having the mental flexibility to adjust previously held beliefs to new goals or circumstances is paramount.
-This article outlines three approaches for improved mental flexibility.
+Developing the mental flexibility to adjust previously held beliefs to new goals or circumstances is paramount.

 The unpredictability of strategy’s outcomes